-Basis of Presentation - The condensed consolidated financial statements include the accounts of the Company and its subsidiary, Cerulean Pharma Australia Pty Ltd, a wholly owned Australian-based proprietary limited company.
+Basis of Presentation - The condensed consolidated financial statements include the accounts of the Company and its subsidiary, Cerulean Pharma Australia Pty Ltd, a wholly-owned Australian-based proprietary limited company.
 All intercompany accounts and transactions have been eliminated.
 The consolidated interim financial statements of the Company included herein have been prepared, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted from this report, as is permitted by such rules and regulations.
 Accordingly, these condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements as of and for the year ended December 31, 2015, and notes thereto, included in the Company's Annual Report on Form 10-K, which was filed with the SEC on March 10, 2016 (the "2015 10-K").

 The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements.
-In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of March 31, 2016 and the results of its operations and cash flows for the three months ended March 31, 2016 and 2015.
+In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of September 30, 2016 and the results of its operations for the three and nine months ended September 30, 2016 and 2015 and cash flows for the nine months ended September 30, 2016 and 2015.
 Such adjustments are of a normal and recurring nature.
-The results for the three months ended March 31, 2016, are not indicative of the results for the year ending December 31, 2016, or for any future period.
+The results for the three and nine months ended September 30, 2016, are not indicative of the results for the year ending December 31, 2016, or for any future period.

-The Company has an accumulated deficit of \$174.9 million at March 31, 2016.
-The Company has financed its operations primarily through private placements of its preferred stock, proceeds from borrowings, an initial public offering completed in 2014 and a follow-on offering completed in 2015.
+As a clinical stage entity, the Company has incurred historical operating losses resulting in an accumulated deficit of \$195.7 million at September 30, 2016.
+The Company expects to continue to incur significant expenses and increasing operating losses for at least several years.
+To date, the Company has financed its operations primarily through private placements of its preferred stock, proceeds from borrowings, an initial public offering completed in 2014 and a follow-on offering completed in 2015.
 The Company has not completed development of any product candidate and has devoted substantially all of its financial resources and efforts to research and development, including preclinical and clinical development.
 Accordingly, the Company will continue to depend on its ability to raise capital through equity and debt issuances and/or through strategic partnerships.
-The Company expects to continue to incur significant expenses and increasing operating losses for at least several years.
-The Company believes that its cash and cash equivalents as of March 31, 2016, will be able to fund operating expenses, debt service and capital expenditure requirements for at least twelve months from the filing date of this Quarterly Report on Form 10-Q.
+Following a reduction in force initiated in August 2016, the Company believes its cash and cash equivalents of approximately \$38.1 million at September 30, 2016, together with \$1.0 million in proceeds from an initial sale of common stock to Aspire Capital Fund LLC in October 2016, and a \$5.0 million upfront payment under the Company's collaboration agreement with Novartis Institutes for BioMedical Research, Inc. received in October 2016 (see Note 8, "Subsequent Events"), are sufficient to fund its planned operations for at least twelve months following the date of this report.
+The Company will need to raise additional capital to continue to fund its long-term operations.
+Should its operating plan change further, or prove to be inaccurate, then the Company will be required to reassess its operating capital needs.
+However, there can be no assurance that the Company will have the cash resources to fund its operating plan or that additional funding will be available on terms acceptable to it, or at all.